At what age does baby regulate their temperature?

 Other signs can help you determine:

-If your baby is too hot: red cheeks, warm forehead, belly or thighs.
+If your baby is too hot: red cheeks, warm forehead, tummy or thighs.

 If your baby is too cold: very pale complexion, bluish lips...